Live in care

 Three months on with Mrs D back at home the family made the live-in position permanent as a way of Mr & Mrs D remaining in their own home.
 It’s worth noting that the house is a good size so everyone can have their own space!

-Retirement villages offer a similar level of support and often have attractive health and leisure facilities too, but they can be set in out-of-town locations so think carefully about whether that would suit you and how you would get out and about.
+Retirement villages offer a similar level of support and often have attractive health and leisure facilities too.
+But they can be set in out-of-town locations so think carefully about whether that would suit you and how you would get out and about.

 Some homes are able to offer short-term stays so you can go for a week or two as a trial run.
 It’s a good idea to read the home’s latest inspection reports available from the Care Quality Commission at www.cqc.org.uk